labex-labs/labex-cheatsheets/docs/cheatsheets/en/kubernetes.md

   <BaseQuizOption value="D">Deletes all pods</BaseQuizOption>

   <BaseQuizAnswer>
-    The `--all-namespaces` flag (or `-A`) shows pods from all namespaces, not just the default namespace.
+    The <code>--all-namespaces</code> flag (or <code>-A</code>) shows pods from all namespaces, not just the default namespace.
 This is useful for cluster-wide visibility.
   </BaseQuizAnswer>
 </BaseQuiz>